 Harold Sugden’s ancestry was quite different to Flossie’s modest origins.

-His grandfather, William Sugden (born 1816 in Bath) was a surgeon and apothecary.
+Harold’s grandfather, William Sugden (born 1816 in Bath), was a surgeon and apothecary.

 Harold’s father, Edward Sugden, was born in 1850 at Backwell in Somerset.
 At the

 age of 21, he studied to be an architect.
 He then switched careers and trained as

 He was a curate at St Mary Magdelene, Dundee (1878-82) and later the priest in charge

 of the Episcopalian Churches at Carnoustie (1882-89) and Coupar Angus (which is 10